mholodniuk/search-the-docs/docs/desgin-and-todos.md

 - CASCADE DELETE ALL DOCUMENTS (RECORDS, FILES AND DOCUMENTS IN INDEX !!!!!)
 - ^^^ maybe don't allow for deleting rooms/customers if documents exists
 - preferred option: delete use predefined method that clears files and index when deleting record from DB
+- upload to non-owned room must be validated

 ### Example usages